 Using stuff and people which were not originally intended to stay together

-using an inverted Aerosmith chord progression with a loop of Mozart sonata as melody.
+using an inverted Aerosmith chord progression with a loop of Mozart sonata as a melody.

-A Duda’s Cthulhu Bach chorale progression with on top a vocal accapella bent to melodies suggested by the A.I. that was in turn instructed with Beatles melodies dataset.
+A Duda’s Cthulhu Bach chorale progression with a vocal accapella bent to melodies suggested by the A.I., which was previously instructed with a Beatles melodies dataset.

-A collab with other artists using their instrumentals and applying an A.I suggested solo, plus some accapella on top.
+A collab with other artists using their instrumentals and applying an A.I suggested solo, plus some accapellas on top.

 Your acapellas sound strange…